fedora-infra/fmn/docs/configuration.rst

 ---------------

 FMN provides a `fedmsg consumer`_ which can be run by the ``fedmsg-hub`` service.
-This service subscribes to the ZeroMQ publishing sockets and dispatches `Celery`_ tasks to determine what users are interested in notifications.
+This service subscribes to the ZeroMQ publishing sockets and dispatches `Celery project`_ tasks to determine what users are interested in notifications.
 These tasks are sent to `Celery workers`_ via RabbitMQ.